 The fellowship in Oculofacial Plastic and Orbital Surgery, approved by the American Society of Ophthalmic Plastic & Reconstructive Surgery (A) and ACGME-accredited, is a combined program between the Department of Ophthalmology at the University of Louisville and St. Vincent Hospital in Indianapolis.
-It is a two-year program accepting one fellow every two years.
-The fellowship is designed to provide advanced education and research training in the clinical evaluation, diagnosis and treatment of disease processes, orbital and periorbital trauma, as well as aesthetic and reconstructive surgery specializing in the face, orbits, eyelids and lacrimal system.
+It is a two year program accepting one new fellow each year.
+The fellowship is designed to provide advanced education and researching training in the clinical evaluation, diagnosis and treatment of diseases processes, orbital and periorbital trauma, as well as aesthetic and reconstructive surgery specializing in the face, orbits, eyelids and lacrimal system.

 Faculty & Mentorships

-Most of the fellow’s training time is spent with Dr. Nunery, the fellowship director.
-Dr. Nunery completed medical school at Case Western Reserve University School of Medicine in Cleveland, Ohio, an ophthalmology residency at Indiana University, and an oculofacial plastic and orbital surgery fellowship at Emory University in Atlanta.
-Dr. Nunery is a member and past president of the American Society of Ophthalmic Plastic and Reconstructive Surgery.
-He has over 25 years of surgical experience and specializes in surgical intervention for orbitofacial trauma, orbit tumors, eyelid malposition and reconstruction, development and reconstruction of the anophthalmic sockets, ophthalmic Graves’ disease, and oculofacial cosmetic and rejuvenation procedures.
+William R. Nunery, MD serves as the fellowship director for Louisville.
+He completed medical school at Case Western Reserve School of Medicine in Cleveland, Ohio, ophthalmology residency at Indiana University, and oculofacial plastic and orbital surgery fellowship at Emory University in Atlanta.
+Dr. Nunery is a member and past President of the American Society of Ophthalmic Plastic and Reconstructive Surgery.
+He has over 35 years of surgical experience and specializes in surgical intervention for orbitofacial trauma, orbit tumors, eyelid malposition and reconstruction, development and reconstruction of the anophthalmic socket, ophthalmic Graves’ disease, and oculofacial cosmetic and rejuvenation procedures.
 Also on the faculty in Louisville are Drs.
 Christopher Compton and Jeremy Clark.

 Careers After Fellowship

-Upon completion of their program, fellows go on to prestigious jobs in academic medicine, research and private practice.
+Upon completion of the program, fellows go on to prestigious jobs in academic medicine, research and private practice.
 Past fellows have found success in positions at Indiana University, University of California-Irvine, Temple University, University of Chicago, University of Kansas, University of Oregon, University of Kentucky, University of Tennessee-Memphis and the University of Louisville, among others.

 Application & Questions